alibaba/ice/packages/plugin-i18n/README.md

 - **type:** `boolean`
 - **default:** `true`

 Redirect to the preferred locale automatically.
-This option should be used with the middleware which the plugin export.
-If you deploy your application in production, you should use:
+This option should be used with the middleware.
+If you deploy your application in production, you should read the [example]() for more detail.